South Africa confirms first case of coronavirus

-JOHANNESBURG (Reuters) - South Africa on Thursday confirmed its first case of coronavirus, a man who had visited Italy.
+CAPE TOWN (Reuters) - South Africa on Thursday confirmed its first case of coronavirus, a man who had visited Italy, and the health minister warned it would test the country’s health system.

 “The National Institute for Communicable Diseases confirmed that a suspected case of COVID-19 has tested positive,” the health ministry said.